Heng12312/Turnitin/README.md

 # Turnitin
-Download the Turnitin.html and open this html file, it will show the Similarity Index and other information
+Download the Turnitin.html and open this html report, it will show the Similarity Index and other information